juppifluppi/tclint/README.md

 The model is based on results from Mol.
 Pharmaceutics 2022, 19, 2868−2876 (https://doi.org/10.1021/acs.molpharmaceut.2c00227), but descriptors are computed via rdkit/scopy instead of MOE/PaDEL.

 https://tcl-interaction.streamlit.app/

+Lipid interaction probability model (model3.py) is work in progress.